AOT-Technologies/forms-flow-ai/deployment/openshift/README.md

 # formsflow.ai

-This page elaborates how to setup the overall solution on Red Hat Openshift.
+This page describes the setup of Forms Flow AI on Red Hat Openshift.

 ## Table of Contents